Be on Alert – Fraudulent Employment Offers. Learn More

 - A minimum of a Bachelor’s degree in Education, Early Childhood Education, Child Development, Program Design and Management or related field.

-- 1 plus year of experience providing ongoing monitoring support to grant-funded programs.
+- Ability to provide ongoing monitoring support to grant-funded programs.

 - Experience working within a Head Start Program.